-- Read widely to familiarise themselves with the conventions and styles of different types of writing (i.e. reports, proposals, reviews, letters and essays). - Write 10-minute plans for a variety of questions in past papers, so that planning becomes automatic and quick. - Look at model answers, such as those featured in coursebooks, to see what is expected at C1 level.
-This will help them to see how answers should be structured and to get an idea of the variety of grammatical structures and range of vocabulary that are required. - Have chances to practise exam tasks with clear time limits and word limits, just like in the real exam. - Practice typing on the computer or, if doing the paper-based exam, practice writing clearly.
+- · Read widely to familiarise themselves with the conventions and styles of different types of writing (i.e. reports, proposals, reviews, letters and essays). - Write 10-minute plans for a variety of questions in past papers, so that planning becomes automatic and quick. - Look at model answers, such as those featured in coursebooks, to see what is expected at C1 level.
+This will help them to see how answers should be structured and to get an idea of the variety of grammatical structures and range of vocabulary that are required. - · Have chances to practise exam tasks with clear time limits and word limits, just like in the real exam. - Make sure they can write clearly so that examiners can read their answers easily.